 2. Residents of Porter, Davis and Parsons Halls must park in P-Lot.

 3. Residents of Pearson, Draper, Dix, Fake and Ten Eyck Halls must park in the F-Lot.

 4. If/when your assigned lot is full, you must park in the North end of the W-Lot.

-B. Commuter students and Saturday College students must park in the Commuter/W Lot.
+B. Commuter students and Weekend College students must park in the Commuter/W Lot.
 However, between 5:00 pm and 3:00 am vehicles with a “C” permit may park in any student, visitor, or faculty/staff parking area (except the area reserved for admissions visitors).